movementlabsxyz/movement-docs/docs/Developers/tutorials/Deploy/EVM Contracts/hardhatandfractal.md

 # Deploying Solidity Contracts on Movement using Hardhat and Fractal

-This tutorial will walk you through deploying a Solidity smart contract on M1 using Fractal Transpiler and Hardhat.
+This tutorial will walk you through deploying a Solidity smart contract on Movement and Hardhat.

 ## Our toolkit